jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/speech-to-text-from-microphone-langs/objectivec-ios.md

 [!INCLUDE [License notice](~/includes/cognitive-services-speech-service-license-notice.md)]

-The Cognitive Services Speech SDK for iOS is currently distributed as a Cocoa framework.
+The Cognitive Research Technologies Speech SDK for iOS is currently distributed as a Cocoa framework.
 It can be downloaded from [this website](https://aka.ms/csspeech/iosbinary).
 Download the file to your home directory.

 ## Create an Xcode project